a2f0/ucee/README.txt

 The most recent version of this source tree can be pulled down (with authentication): git clone git@bitbucket.org:mpcs51025gamma/ucee.git

-A. ONE-TIME SETUP OF THE DATABASE ENVIRONMENT:

-Before starting the environment for the first time, please run ./database.sh in order to create the tables and set up the trigger.
-If you shut the environment down and bring it up again, database.sh should not be run a second time as it will drop and re-create the tables.

-B. STARTING THE SIMULATION ENVIRONMENT:
+STARTING THE SIMULATION ENVIRONMENT:

-1) make clean; make
+1) make clean; make; ./database.sh
 2) ./connmgr
 3) ./tradeBot/md_receiver -a 239.192.07.07 -p 1234;
 4) ./matcheng